All Products

 SELECT relreplident = 'f' FROM pg_class WHERE relname = 'tablename';

-• The values of the max_wal_senders parameter and the max_replication_slots parameter are greater than the number of occupied replication slots in the database and the number of required replication slots for the Realtime Compute for Apache Flink draft.
+• Ensure that the values of both `max_wal_senders` and `max_replication_slots` parameters are greater than the current number of used database replication slots plus the number of slots required by the Flink job.

-• One of the following accounts is used: A privileged account or a database account that has the LOGIN and REPLICATION permissions and the SELECT permission on the subscribed table for full data query.
+• Use a privileged account or an account with both LOGIN and REPLICATION permissions, and SELECT permission on the subscribed table for full data queries.

-• The connector is connected to the primary endpoint of the PolarDB cluster.
+• Connect only to the primary endpoint of the PolarDB cluster.
 Cluster endpoints do not support logical replication.

-The PolarDBO Flink CDC connector is developed and packaged based on the Postgres CDC.
-For information about the syntax and parameters of the Postgres CDC connector, see Postgres CDC documentation.
-The following section describes the key differences between the two connectors:
+The PolarDBO Flink CDC connector is packaged based on Postgres CDC.
+For specific syntax and parameters, see Postgres CDC.
+However, there are the following key differences:

-• PolarDBO Flink CDC is compatible with PolarDB for PostgreSQL, PolarDB for PostgreSQL (Compatible with Oracle) 1.0 and PolarDB for PostgreSQL (Compatible with Oracle) 2.0.
+• PolarDBO Flink CDC is compatible with all versions of PolarDB for PostgreSQL, PolarDB for PostgreSQL (Compatible with Oracle) 1.0, and PolarDB for PostgreSQL (Compatible with Oracle) 2.0.

 Note

-• Columns of the DATE type in PolarDB for PostgreSQL (Compatible with Oracle) 1.0 and 2.0 must be mapped to the timestamp type for source and sink tables in a Flink service.
+• For columns of DATE type in PolarDB for PostgreSQL (Compatible with Oracle) 1.0 and PolarDB for PostgreSQL (Compatible with Oracle) 2.0, the corresponding types for source and sink tables in Flink SQL must be specified as TIMESTAMP.

 SMALLINT